I want to emphasize that this isn't the be-all-end-all by any means, but I've had good success with it!

 Now that you have the information down, it's time for the photos!
 What do I look for in a reference photo?

-1. Confirmational Accuracy (how accurate is the photo, in comparison to the characteristics stated?)
+- Confirmational Accuracy (how accurate is the photo, in comparison to the breed characteristics stated?)

-2. Dynamicity (is the horse in a dynamic pose?) (optional)
+- Dynamicity (is the horse in a dynamic pose?) (optional, but I think they make it more visually appealing)

-3. Resolution/Quality (how high-quality of a photo am I using?)
+- Resolution/Quality (how high-quality of a photo am I using?
+Try to avoid grainy photos)

 In addition to those qualities, I make an effort to include at least one photo of each of the following criteria into a documentation card: